Program Overview

 Degree Requirements

-To complete the Master of Arts degree in Sport Management, students are required to complete a total of 36 graduate credit hours and to fulfill the specific course and writing requirements for the program.
+To complete the Master of Arts in Sport Management degree, students are required to complete a total of 36 graduate credit hours and to fulfill the specific course and writing requirements for the program.
 Required courses include courses focused on applied skills in sport management, research methods, legal issues and risk management, sport finance and economics, sport marketing, the promotion and management of fitness and health-related programs/facilities, and diversity, equity, inclusion, and belonging in sport.
-In addition to these courses, students must complete at least 9 credits of graduate elective coursework and a capstone project.
+In addition to these courses, students must complete at least nine credits of graduate elective coursework and a capstone project.
 Elective coursework can consist of courses in sport management or other areas (MAIS, trauma-informed education, etc.), as approved by their sport management advisor.

 Core Courses